-Telecoil (Optional for Telecoil models only) (Optional)
+Telecoil (Optional)

 Your hearing aid may have a telecoil.
-The Telecoil function may help to improve understanding of speech with Hearing Aid Compatible (HAC) telephones and in theaters, movie theaters, houses of worship, etc. that have a teleloop installed.
+The Telecoil function may help to improve understanding of speech with Hearing Aid Compatible (HAC)1 telephones and in theaters, movie theaters, houses of worship, etc. that have a teleloop installed.